RidgeStar

 RidgeStar search functions normally contain what is called a Criteria Area, where the Visitor can specify values that will restrict the resulting records to a desired subset.
 The Criteria Area may be made up of a series of pulldowns, checkboxes, radio buttons, and/or open text boxes (where you simply type a desired value).

-Many of the "text boxes" are what we call Comparator fields.
+Many of the "text boxes" are what we identify as Comparator fields.
 They're called Comparator fields because you are permitted to enter an optional, standard arithmetic Comparator or operator (=, <, >, >=, <=, and <>) to represent a comparison against the underlying data element.

 You'll gradually gain an understanding of which data fields accept the Comparator format.
 As a reminder and aid, when you move your mouse over the input box associated with a Comparator field, the popup will use the phrase "Comparator" in it.

-The input data value (text you type) is:
+When the system receives a Comparator value in a criteria input form, the input data value (text you type) is:

 1. Searched for one of the Comparator character sequences.
 If not present, the Equal (=) comparator is assumed as the "operator" for comparision.